geomio/loopingProject/readme.md

 input: 3/ output: 'Wont you be my neighbor.'

-3. User replaced input will be saved into outputArray *input: 4 = replaced input: 0, 'Beep', 'Boop', 'Wont you be my neighbor.', 4 *converted user input will be displayed to user via html when button is clicked.
+3. User replaced input will be saved into outputArray
+* input: 4 = replaced input: 0, 'Beep', 'Boop', 'Wont you be my neighbor.', 4
+* outputArray is displayed on index.html when button is clicked.

 # Known Bugs